NTTCom-MS/eyp-dovecot/README.md

 ## Module Description

 This module is intended to be used by eyp-postfix to setup a virtual domains for postfix using SASL authentication.
-Anyway, it can be used to configure dovecot without as a standalone service
+Anyway, it can also be used to configure dovecot as a standalone service

 ## Setup

 ### What dovecot affects

-* A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
-* This is a great place to stick any warnings.
-* Can be in list or paragraph form.
+* package management
+* service management
+* configuration management:
+  * general config file: /etc/dovecot/dovecot.conf
+  * local usernames (default: /etc/dovecot/passwd)

 ### Setup Requirements

-This module requires pluginsync enabled
+This module requires pluginsync enabled.

+**dovecot::mail_location** is a prerequisite to be able to deploy **dovecot**

 ### Beginning with dovecot

+basic setup (dovecot with SASL authentication using a file to store passwords):

 ```
 class { 'dovecot': }